Article Translations: (Spanish)

 Most of the time, irregular periods are part of the normal changes that can happen when you're a teen.
 As you get older, your cycle will probably settle into a recognizable pattern.

-Sometimes, irregular periods can be caused by some medicines, exercising too much, having a very low body weight, or not eating enough calories.
+Sometimes, irregular periods can be caused by some medicines, exercising too much, having a very low or high body weight, or not eating enough calories.